SilentVoid13/McqConverter/README.md

 - [AMC-TXT](https://www.auto-multiple-choice.net/auto-multiple-choice.en/AMC-TXT.shtml)
 - [GIFT](http://docs.moodle.org/en/GIFT)

-You can suggest me a format that you want me to add.
+You can suggest me a format that you want me to add by filling an [issue](https://github.com/SilentVoid13/McqConverter/issues).

 ## Usage